Ontario government and The Beer Store are fighting over beer in corner stores

 Learn more at: https://t.co/6yXPzj2QWG #OntarioBeerFacts #onpoli pic.twitter.com/EoGTUlC6zi

-As expected, The Beer Store isn't letting this change happen without a fight and have been putting out there own materials advocating against the shift to retail beer sales.
+As expected, The Beer Store isn't letting this change happen without a fight and have been putting out their own materials advocating against the shift to retail beer sales.

 He wants to put beer in corner stores, for which he will need to find hundreds of millions in fines.
 And he can spend your tax dollars on his propaganda Ontario News Now, while at the same time he’s making cuts to health and education.
 It’s a question of priorities, right?— BmL (@shopaholic_mum) May 17, 2019